-When you enter the Adidas office, you can not miss the sticker “We commit for a plastic-free office”.
+When you enter the Adidas office, you cannot miss the sign at the front door “We commit for a plastic-free office”.
 Since they moved their office in October 2017 to the Deutsches Haus, Adidas has banned single-used plastic inside their office and has kept up their efforts to raise awareness about sustainability among their staff.

-For the Adidas group, to include sustainability in their way of working is viewed as a responsibility for their company to protect the environment.
+For the Adidas, to include sustainability in their way of working is viewed as a responsibility for their company to protect the environment.
 They gave themselves 3 missions: build a sustainability minded culture in their office, driving sustainability awareness for employees and creating sustainability guidelines.
-With the NGO Parley for the Oceans, Adidas designed sneakers from plastic waste from the oceans.
+In collaboration with Parley, Adidas designed and produced millions of pairs of sneakers from plastic waste from the oceans.
 For a pair of sneakers, they recycle 11 plastic bottles!
-Furthermore, Adidas CEO, Kasper Rørsted, asked to every subsidiary to ban plastic bottles from their office: “Let’s take the next step and abandon plastic from all of our offices globally, I call on colleagues in all locations to come up with solutions.
+Furthermore, Adidas CEO, Kasper Rorsted, asked to every subsidiary to ban plastic bottles from their office: “Let’s take the next step and abandon plastic from all of our offices globally, I call on colleagues in all locations to come up with solutions.
 This is not for consultants to figure out, this one is on us.
 Remember: it is our obligation to do business in a responsible and sustainable way”.

-In Vietnam, they did not limit themselves to just that and became an entire plastic-free office by banning every single-use plastic from the office: plastic bottles, plastic bags, plastic cups, plastic food containers… They also decided to save energy, water and paper.
-Paper consumption was reduced by 20% by setting 2-sided printing as default for office printers and raising awareness about paper waste.
+In Adidas Vietnam office, they did not limit themselves to just that and became an entire plastic-free office by banning every single-use plastic from the office: plastic bottles, plastic bags, plastic cups, plastic food containers… They also decided to save energy, water and paper.
+Paper consumption was to reduce by 20% by setting 2-sided printing as default for office printers and raising awareness about paper waste.
 They settled a programable electric timer to auto switch off office lights at 7 pm.
-By avoiding running tap while washing, ensuring their taps to be leak free and raising awareness of water conservation, they planned to reduce water consumption by 15%.
+By avoiding running tap while washing, ensuring their taps to be leak free and raising awareness of water conservation, they planned to reduce water and power consumption by 15%.
 They also set-up centralized garbage bins replacing individual employee bins, saving more than 15,000 plastic bags a year, use re-usable bags for all outsourcing office purchasing and for first production shoes…

-Every room and item of the office has been rethought to reduce the use of plastic.
-Glasses were specially designed and printed with a raise awareness sentence and are used by the employees as mugs.
+Every office corner and every item used in the office has been rethought to reduce the use of plastic.
+Glasses were specially designed and printed with a raise awareness sentence and are used by the employees as well as the visitors as mugs.
 Plastic water fountains were replaced by glass and metal fountains.
-A wall of plants brings a touch of freshness and nature in the heart of the office.
-Do you see the blue fabric armchair and shoe?
-They are made at of the plastic from the office!
+A green wall of plants brings a touch of freshness and nature in the heart of the office.
+And furthermore, do you see the blue fabric of sofa, stools and work station partition?
+They are made at the left-over footwear production material.

 Actions are also organized to directly sensitize the employees.
-Once they arrive in the company, they sign their commitment against plastic on a board hung in the office and receive a reusable water container.
-The office also organized a clean-up event in July and another one in December, to raise awareness among their staff.
+They all together sign their commitment against plastic on a board hung in the center of the office and everyone -receives a glass reusable water container.
+The office also regulary organized events to enhance sustainability and to raise awareness among their staff.

 They are a great example to all of us.